Rocketseat/adonis-bull/README.md

 }
 ```

-This `job` will be sent only on the specific date, wich for example here is on November 15th at noon.
+This `job` will be sent only on the specific date.

-When finishing a date, never use past dates because it will cause an error.
+If a date has already passed, an error will occur.

-other ways of using `schedule`:
+#### Other ways of using schedule

 ```ts
 Bull.schedule(key, data, new Date("2019-11-15 12:00:00"));
 Bull.schedule(key, data, 60 * 1000); // 1 minute from now.
 ```

-Or with a third party lib:
+#### Using schedule with a third party lib

 ```ts
 import humanInterval from 'human-interval'